-Criteria ADMINISTRATIVE New Grantees: Applicant has not previously received a Commerce clean energy grant under Clean Energy Fund, Energy Retrofits for Public Buildings - Solar, or Solar Plus Storage for Resilient Communities 10 pts • Match: In the event of a tie between applications, the application with a higher percentage of matching funds above the relevant minimum will receive award Tiebreaker • Workers rights certification (additional points): Those Applicants which certify they do not require their employees to sign an individual arbitration clause as a condition of employment will receive an extra 5% added to their score (see Attachment C). +5% EQUITY, ENVIRONMENTAL JUSTICE AND COMMUNITY IMPACT The project's ability to provide environmental benefits to overburdened communities and vulnerable populations, as described with mapping tool(s) and a short narrative The project's ability to provide economic benefits to overburdened communities and vulnerable populations, including supporting workforce development or reducing energy burden Projects owned, operated or governed by the communities being served Applicants who conduct significant community engagement to identify community needs and preferences Applicants who have completed appropriate tribal engagement and consultation for the project and stage.
-MANAGEMENT AND TECHNICAL PROPOSALS

-Greenhouse gas emissions reductions: projects with greater direct or indirect emissions reductions Project readiness: Projects at an advanced stage of project development and ready to proceed upon award Project design and feasibility: Objectives are clearly defined.
+Criteria Total Points ADMINISTRATIVE New Grantees: Federally recognized tribal government or tribe represented by a tribes' contracted service provider has not previously received a Commerce clean energy grant under Clean Energy Fund, Energy Retrofits for Public Buildings - Solar, or Solar Plus Storage for Resilient Communities 10 pts Match: In the event of a tie between applications, the application with a higher percentage of matching funds will receive award Tiebreaker • Workers rights certification (additional points): Those Applicants which certify they do not require their employees to sign an individual arbitration clause as a condition of employment will receive an extra 5% added to their score (see Attachment C). +5% EQUITY, ENVIRONMENTAL JUSTICE AND COMMUNITY IMPACT The project's ability to provide environmental benefits to tribal communities.
+The project's ability to provide local economic development opportunities to tribal communities Reductions in energy burden Support workforce development Support Tribal sovereignty and energy independence 50 pts MANAGEMENT AND TECHNICAL PROPOSALS Greenhouse gas emissions reductions: projects with greater direct or indirect emissions reductions Project readiness: Projects at an advanced stage of project development and ready to proceed upon award Project design and feasibility: Objectives are clearly defined.
 Project plan is detailed, clear, and likely to achieve the objectives.
-Planning - Application identifies and clearly outlines all pre-development work and feasibility analysis required to complete the project planning phase Construction - Application clearly explains the planned approach and identifies the planned technology.
+Planning - Application identifies and clearly outlines all pre-development work and feasibility analysis required to complete the project planning phase.
+Construction - Application clearly explains the planned approach and identifies the planned technology.
 The planned technology and project scale are appropriate for the site.
 Structure and qualifications of project team: Applicant has a qualified team to implement the project and adequate plans to select contractors.
 Appropriate partners are engaged and support the project.
-Cost effectiveness: Costs are reasonable and projects provide a high value for the investment 20 pts --- --------
+Cost effectiveness: Costs are reasonable and projects provide a high value for the investment 30 pts Total Available Points: 90

-FOR PROJECT CATEGORY F - SOLAR INSTALLATIONS ON EXISTING PUBLIC BUILDINGS ONLY (Section 1.3 Minimum Qualifications)
+FOR PROJECT CATEGORY E - SOLAR INSTALLATIONS ON EXISTING PUBLIC BUILD ONLY (section 1.3) DINGS

-• Project with a high energy savings to investment ratio Projects using products manufactured in Washington 5 pts • 20% of 2023-2025 available funds in project category F will be awarded to projects located in small cities, towns or census designated tribal areas with a population of 5,000 or fewer residents. % of funds Total available points for project category F only: 95 Note: projects will not be compared against other categories when evaluated under this category
+• Project with a high energy savings to investment ratio Projects using products manufactured in Washington 5 pts • 20% of 2023-2025 available funds will be awarded to Projects located in small cities, towns or census designated tribal areas with a population of 5,000 or fewer residents. % of funds Total available points for project category E on Note: projects will not be compared against other categories when evaluated under this cat